 Dutch oven cooking might seem a little intimidating or complicated.
 I totally get that!
 But what you put into the Dutch oven is pretty simple and uncomplicated; the cooking part is where it can get a little tricky.
 There’s a bit of a learning curve to get the timing and temperature just right, but once those two things are covered, you’ll be set.

 You can cook or bake practically anything in a Dutch oven — they are incredibly versatile.
 Over the years we’ve modified old family favorites for use in a Dutch oven as well as finding new ones.
 Keep reading for recipes, notes, and everything you need to know to get started.

 DUTCH OVEN COOKING: MATERIALS NEEDED

 You will want to purchase or borrow a few things to get ready for your Dutch oven cooking adventures.
 You don’t need a ton of equipment, but there are a few essentials that you don’t want to be without.
-I’m listing them here and will cover each in a bit more detail as we go along.

 -One or two Dutch ovens (or more if you’ve got a crowd!)